 The Basking shark has a unique section in the Act, that ‘if any person intentionally or recklessly disturbs….a basking shark, he shall be guilty of an offence’.

 Natural Resources Wales (NRW) issues licences under the Wildlife and Countryside Act for specific purposes, to enable you to work within the law.
 See ‘Fish licensing’ for further information.

-The Sturgeon is protected under the Conservation of Habitats and Species Regulations 2010 (as amended) (known as ‘the Habitats Regulations’).
+The Sturgeon is protected under the Conservation of Habitats and Species Regulations 2017, (known as ‘the Habitats Regulations’).
 This is because it has declined throughout Europe in recent decades.

 Under the Habitats Regulations, it is an offence if you:

 - Deliberately capture, injure or kill any wild animal of an EPS,

 - Deliberately disturb wild animals of any such species,

 - Deliberately take or destroy the eggs of such an animal, or

 - Damage or destroy a breeding site or resting place of such an animal

 Disturbance is defined as that which is likely: